 Dr. Nayar's practice includes clinical service, administration, teaching and translational research.
 She has published over 100 journal articles and book chapters; is co-editor of the 2nd edition of the Bethesda Atlas for Reporting Cervical Cytology Bethesda Atlas; contributor for the Bethesda System for Reporting Thyroid Cytopathology and an editorial board member for several pathology journals.
 She is a frequently invited speaker for American and International Pathology Meetings.

 Dr Nayar has been an active leader in Pathology, having chaired and served on several committees in the ASC, ASCP, USCAP,CAP and PSC.
 Currently Ritu Nayar is President Elect of the American Society of Cytopathology, Chair of the International Academy of Cytology (IAC) Education Committee, and a member of the CAP Cytopathology Committee.

 Shirley Greening, U.S.A.

-At Thomas Jefferson University in Philadelphia, USA since 1983, Ms. Greening is Professor and Chairman of the Department of Bioscience Technologies, which conducts BS and MS programs in Biotechnology, Cytotechnology/Cell Sciences and Medical Laboratory Science.
+Recently retired after 30 years at Thomas Jefferson University in Philadelphia, USA, Ms. Greening was Professor and Chairman of the Department of Bioscience Technologies, which conducts BS and MS programs in Biotechnology, Cytotechnology/Cell Sciences and Medical Laboratory Science.

-With interests in national and international education and practice issues, Ms. Greening is currently serving on the International Advisory Board for King Saud bin Abdulaziz University of Health Sciences in Riyadh, Saudi Arabia and is a member of ASCP's International Certification Committee.
+With interests in national and international education and practice issues, Ms. Greening served on the International Advisory Board for King Saud bin Abdulaziz University of Health Sciences in Riyadh, Saudi Arabia and was a member of ASCP's International Certification Committee.